MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/install-update-fails.md

 # The solution installation or update fails repeatedly

-Learn how to resolve a problem when the installation or update of the Dynamics 365 Guides solution fails.

 ## Symptom

 When trying to install or update the Guides solution, the message "Installation failed" displays.